ScriptedSnark/half-life1_win32_722/README.md

 ## Required files for playing
 You will need the original data files from Half-Life 1 Net Test 1.
 They are publicly available online and can be found on archival sources such as the Internet Archive.

+**For the best NT1 experience, you can also use WON dlls/hl_res/launcher from the [build 738](https://www.betaarchive.com/wiki/index.php/Half-Life/build_738) or later to avoid some window bugs.**

 ## People involved in development of the project
 - [\*(int\*)0 = 0xDEADBEEF](https://github.com/KV-Stepchenko)